 It has the following attributes:

-• it is short
+is short - it

-• it is repeatable
+is repeatable - there

-• there is no confidential information
+is no confidential information - there

-• there is a payoff, or conclusion
+is a payoff, or conclusion

 Parables have long been used to convey messages, because short stories are easy to understand and can be shared readily.
 Good ‘war stories’ make explicit the answer to the question, “so what?”